 - Arrested Development pays homage to the Buster Keaton version.
 The character to whom it happens is even named Buster.

 - Done in The Goodies episode "The Movies" in a homage to the silent movies, except with three people and three separate windows.
 Graeme Garden has said it was the most dangerous stunt they ever performed and probably wouldn't be passed by Health and Safety nowadays, as the prop wall had to be very heavy in order to guarantee it falling straight.
-In case the reference isn't obvious enough, after they leave Buster Keaton arrives (he also takes out a notebook and writes something down).
+In case the reference wasn't obvious enough, after they leave Buster Keaton arrives (he also takes out a notebook and writes something down).

 - Happens with a saloon door on an episode of Rowan and Martin's Laugh-In.